 First my pile of materials.
 (Not shown is some kind of trim for the edges.)

-I first glue the quilt batting to one of the pieces of cardboard.
+Glue the quilt batting to one of the pieces of cardboard.
 This will be for the front.
-Let it dry all the way, or you risk the glue seeping out to your embroidery, and that’s not so nice.
+Let it dry all the way, or you risk the glue seeping out to your embroidery.

-Next I use the tape to attach the fabrics to the mat board.
-This isn’t the fanciest of ways, but it works well.
+Next, use the tape to attach the fabrics to the mat board.
 It can be annoying lining the design up nicely, but it’s worth the time to make sure it is.
 I tape down the corners, then the sides.
 Pull firmly on the fabric, so isn’t loose on the front side.
-If you are a perfectionist you can make perfect mitered corners.
-It will make the corners less bulky if you do that, but the trim can hide some of the imperfections in the corners.
+Miter the corners, so it’s less bulky around them.

 I do the same for the embroidered piece, using a bit more tape to hold it down evenly.
 Note, make sure the tape doesn’t get too close to the edge or it will be hard to glue the pieces together in the next step.